Staff Profile:Professor Richard Bennett

 • Director of Enterprise

-• Head of the Economic and Social Sciences Division, School of Agriculture, Policy and Development
+• Director of Economic and Social Sciences Division, School of Agriculture, Policy and Development

 • Economic aspects of animal health, disease control and animal welfare